exquo/signal-libs-build/README.md

 ##### Compiled libraries and bundled signal-cli:

 - `x86_64-linux-gnu`
+	Most desktop linuxes.
-	Most desktop linuxes, including the ones with `glibc` older than that of Ubuntu 20.04 (see [signal-cli#643](https://github.com/AsamK/signal-cli/issues/643)).
-This includes Ubuntu 18.04, Debain 10 and CentOS 7.
+	Works with `glibc` v2.18 and newer, so that Ubuntu 18.04, Debain 10 and CentOS 7 are supported.
+(Releases in signal-cli's own repo require a more recent `glibc` version, see [signal-cli#643](https://github.com/AsamK/signal-cli/issues/643))
 - `x86_64-apple-darwin`
 	MacOS, Intel 64 bit.
 - `x86_64-pc-windows`